Winter in Sardinia: Our 4-day Road Trip Itinerary

 Olbia

-The coastal city, named after the Greek word for “happiness”, is the driving force behind the economy of the Gallura area.
-Traces of man’s presence in this area date to 4000 BCE, having been occupied by Phoenicians, Greeks, Punic, and Carthaginians.
-It became the east coast’s largest city when the Romans took over.
+The coastal city, named after the Greek word for β€œhappiness”, is the driving force behind the economy of the Gallura area.
+Traces of man’s presence in this area date back to 4000 BCE, having been occupied by Phoenicians, Greeks, Punics, and Carthaginians.
+It became the East Coast’s largest city when the Romans took over.

-The highlights we recommend seeing are the Basilica di San Simplicio, built in the 11th & 12th centuries, and the Chiesa Parrocchiale di S.Paolo Apostolo, with its brilliant ceramic dome.
-We only had time for a quick stroll around the Piazza Giacomo Matteotti and Via Regina Elena, which happens to be the perfect place for grabbing lunch.
+We recommend seeing the Basilica di San Simplicio, built in the 11th & 12th centuries, the Chiesa Parrocchiale di S. Paolo Apostolo, with its brilliant ceramic dome, and having a quick stroll around the Piazza Giacomo Matteotti and Via Regina Elena, which happens to be the perfect place for grabbing lunch.

-Palau – Porto Rafael
+Porto Rafael

-Forty-six minutes more and you’ll make it to Porto Rafael, a small village near Palau.
-Famous for its whitewashed sculptured villas, it was founded in the 1960s by the Spanish nobleman, Count Rafael Neville.
-He wished for a charming village with a central Piazza where people could celebrate life, and every year, on the 11th of August, people still dress in white and dance in a special event to honour the Count.
+He wished for a charming village with a central Piazza where people could celebrate life, and every year, on the 11th of August, people still dress in white and dance in a special event to honor the Count.

 Tip: Drive a few minutes further to the Punto Panoramico di Punta Sardegna for amazing views of the area.

-Spiaggia Lu Litarroni and Porto Torres
+Porto Torres

 Note: We stayed at La Casa del Poeta.
 Perfect for a one-night stay, the room was clean and tidy and the location is great.